Azure/acr-builder/README.md

 ## Requirements

 - Docker
-- There are also dependency images that are used throughout the pipeline.
+- There are also dependency images that are used throughout the task.
 Refer to the `baseimages` folder for corresponding Dockerfiles to generate these images, and review the list below for Linux/Windows.

 ## Linux Images